Church Software User Security starts with you.

 General Church Software User Security

 DON’T get locked out of your own system.

 We recommend having more than one administrator on your account.
 Then if one administrator is unexpectedly unavailable, particularly for assigning permissions, you will have a backup who can make the necessary changes to your account.

 DO keep your email addresses up to date.

 As a security precaution, IconCMO support technicians do not have access to passwords.
 We can email password reset links, but this means it is your responsibility to keep your email address up to date for the ability to receive the links!
-This change can be made under Organization: Preferences: Personal.
-An administrator will need to be involved if an email address needs to be updated and the user can’t access and update it.
+Make this change under Organization: Preferences: Personal.
+When an email needs updating an administrator is the only one that can make this change.
+The user can’t access or update it.